Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

 \end{@twocolumnfalse} ] \saythanks

-Autonomous systems perceive the environment they operate in, and adapt their behaviour in response to changes in it.
+Autonomous systems (AS) must perceive and adapt to changes in their environment.
 In application domains as diverse as medicine~\cite{chen-etal2020,de2018clinically}, finance~\cite{fischer2018deep} and transportation~\cite{grigorescu2020survey,tabernik2019deep}, this perception is often performed using deep neural network (DNN) classifiers.
-The integration of deep-learning perception components into the control loop of autonomous systems used in such critical applications poses major challenges for their assurance.~\cite{10.1145/3453444} In particular, the long-established methods for formal software verification~\cite{d2008survey} cannot be used to provide safety and performance guarantees for systems comprising both traditional software and deep-learning components.
-Newer verification methods developed specifically for DNNs focus on verifying robustness to changes in individual~\cite{katz2019marabou,10.1007/978-3-319-63387-9_1} or clusters~\cite{gopinath2018deepsafe} of DNN inputs.
-Therefore, they are equally unable to provide system-level guarantees for the controllers of autonomous systems with DNNs perception components.
+This integration of DNN perception into the AS control loop poses major assurance challenges.~\cite{10.1145/3453444} In particular, the long-established methods for formal software verification~\cite{d2008survey} cannot be used to provide safety and performance guarantees for AS comprising both traditional software and deep-learning components.
+Furthermore, verification methods developed specifically for DNNs focus on verifying robustness to changes in DNN inputs~\cite{katz2019marabou,10.1007/978-3-319-63387-9_1} or input clusters~\cite{gopinath2018deepsafe}, and are equally unable to provide system-level guarantees for the controllers of DNN-perception AS.

-Our paper presents \acronym,\footnote{\underline{Deep} neural network perception \underline{D}iscrete-\underline{E}vent \underline{C}ontroller \underline{S}ynthesis} a controller synthesis method that addresses this significant limitation. \acronym\ employs a suite of DNN verification methods to quantify the \emph{aleatory uncertainty} that the use of DNN perception components introduces in the control loop of the autonomous system under development.
-Discrete-event controllers guaranteed to satisfy the requirements of the autonomous system are then synthesised from a stochastic model that takes this uncertainty into account \emph{and} leverages the high accuracy that DNNs can achieve for their verified inputs.
+Our paper presents a controller synthesis method that addresses this significant limitation.
+Called \acronym\ (\underline{Deep} neural network perception \emph{aware} \underline{D}iscrete-\underline{E}vent \underline{C}ontroller \underline{S}ynthesis), our method employs a suite of DNN verification techniques to quantify the \emph{aleatory uncertainty} introduced by the use of DNN perception in the AS control loop.
+Discrete-event controllers guaranteed to satisfy the AS requirements are then synthesised from a stochastic model that captures this uncertainty \emph{and} leverages the high accuracy that DNNs can achieve for verified inputs.

-We start by introducing our \acronym\ controller synthesis method, and its unique approach to exploiting both DNN and traditional-software verification techniques.
-Next, we describe the use of \acronym\ to devise controllers for mobile-robot collision avoidance, and for using a combination of optical, audio and haptic alerts to improve driver attentiveness in vehicles provided with Level 3 automated driving systems.\cite{SAE-J3016-2018} Finally, we discuss \acronym\ in the context of related work, and we propose directions for future research.
+We start by introducing \acronym\ and its unique use of both DNN and traditional verification.
+Next, we describe the use of \acronym\ to devise controllers for mobile-robot collision mitigation and driver attentiveness management in vehicles equipped with Level 3 (conditional automation) automated driving systems.\cite{SAE-J3016-2018} Finally, we discuss \acronym\ and its contributions in the context of related work.